wso2/docs-is/en/docs/learn/user-registration-with-password-entry.md

 # User Registration with Password Entry

-[Registering users](../../learn/user-registraion) with password entry is an [account management](../../learn/managing-user-accounts) feature offered by WSO2 Identity Server.
+[Registering users](../../learn/user-registration) with password entry is an [account management](../../learn/managing-user-accounts) feature offered by WSO2 Identity Server.

 In this approach, an administrator first creates a user account in the system upon which a confirmation link will be emailed to the user’s registered email Id.
 Once the user clicks on the confirmation link, the user will be taken into a screen prompting to enter the password.
 Once the user enters the correct password, the user account gets activated.

 ## Scenario

 **Pickup** is a cab company that has many employees who use different credentials to sign in to different internal enterprise applications.
-While **Sam** is an administrator at Pickup, **Jane** is a new recruit.
+While **Robert** is an administrator at Pickup, **Jane** is a new recruit.

-Sam wants to register a user account for Jane and get it activated by requesting Jane to enter a password.
+Robert wants to register a user account for Jane and get it activated by requesting Jane to enter a password.

 <img src="../../assets/img/learn/pickup-user-registration-with-password.png" alt="Scenario Diagram" width="800">